g002alghisi/WPA3-testing-platform/Wpa_supplicant/README.md

 2. Edit the `conf_list.txt` file to create a new mapping string that points to your `.conf` file.
 3. Run `sta_ui.sh` by passing it your mapping string (and the name of the interfaces to be used, if different from the ones specified inside the code).

 Supplicant Stations setup with `sta.sh` are mainly used to join wireless networks created with the counterpart `ap.sh`, from the `Hostapd/` folder.
 For these reason, the `.conf` files stored in the `Conf/` folder are themselves the counterparts of the `hostapd` configuration files from the `Hostapd/Conf/` folder.
-However, to achive greater flexibility, `ap_ui.sh` allows to interact with `wpa_supplicant` by means of:
+However, to achieve greater flexibility, `ap_ui.sh` allows to interact with `wpa_supplicant` by means of:

 - `wpa_cli`, a program that comes with the installation of `wpa_supplicant`, which enables control in CLI mode;
 - `wpa_gui`, an additional tool that needs to be manually installed via `apt`, that offers to the user a graphical and intuitive way to interact with `wpa_supplicant` by means of a popup window.